mailcow/mailcow-dockerized-docs/docs/u_e-rspamd.md

 See [Rspamd documentation](https://rspamd.com/doc/index.html)

+## Global SMTP From Blacklist

+Mailcow has integration with Rspamd at Configuration & Details > Global filter maps.

+You can blacklist emails based from whod domain they was received.`global_smtp_from_blacklist.map` use regex syntax and applied as pre-filter for reject spam immediately without putting it to quarantine.

+Such a blacklist can be very handy, but can lead to the fact that useful mail does not reach the recipients.
+To follow best practices by [RFC822 6.3 Reserved Address](https://tools.ietf.org/html/rfc822#section-6.3)

+1. create alias from postmaster@your.domain to your tehnical support email.

+2.1. allow postmaster to receive emails without spam filtering.

+2.2.
+Go to Configuration &#38; Details > Configuration > Rspamd settings map > Add rule.

+2.3.
+Choose: `Insert example preset "Postmasters want spam"`, and click Add button.

+3.1.
+By default blacklisted domains will receive error: `ERROR_CODE :554, ERROR_CODE :5.7.1 Matched map: GLOBAL_SMTP_FROM_BL`.
+This error not much information so better change it.

+3.2.
+Open `{mailcow-dir}/data/conf/rspamd/local.d/multimap.conf` and find `GLOBAL_SMTP_FROM_BL` section.

+3.3.
+Add to this section `message = "Your domain is blacklisted, contact postmaster@your.domain to resolve this case.";` or something similar.

+4. Save the file and then restart the rspamd container.

 ## Whitelist specific ClamAV signatures

 You may find that legitimate (clean) mail is being blocked by ClamAV (Rspamd will flag the mail with `VIRUS_FOUND`).
 For instance, interactive PDF form attachments are blocked by default because the embedded Javascript code may be used for nefarious purposes.
 Confirm by looking at the clamd logs, e.g.: